Consciousness Studies Course Descriptions

 CNS 585/685 Exploration of Consciousness Research

-This course will include the investigation aimed at the rigorous and leading edge approaches that include neuroscience, quantum physics, technology, contemplative approaches, meditation, the spiritual bypass, and altered states such as hypnosis.
+This course will include the investigation aimed at the rigorous and leading edge approaches in consciousness research that include neuroscience, quantum physics, technology, contemplative approaches, meditation, the spiritual bypass, and altered states such as hypnosis.

 CNS 590/690 Dissertation Research Project